elelitta/WFL/second-question.md

 Important caveats:

 1\) WFL only contain derived and compounded words and their input words.
-You will not find a word that does not have a derived output, e.g. omen, mors, lavo.
+You will not find a word that does not have a derived output.

 2\) Type 'u' instead of 'v'.